-Second Offense - contest suspensions will double and the tests and counseling will continue.
-Subsequent violations will result in the contest suspensions doubling each time and continued random testing and counseling.
-Athletes will double the number of whistle drills for each violation.
+Second Offense - The running will double, and the tests and counseling will continue.
+Subsequent violations will result in continued random testing and counseling.
+Athletes will double the number of miles to run for each violation.

 Subsequent Violations:

 Example - Football - 1st Offense